MediaComem/comem-archidep/ex/git-clone-from-server.md

 Perform the following tasks:

-* Connect to the `archidep.online` exercise server with SSH.
+* Connect to the `archidep.tech` exercise server with SSH.
 * Clone your team's solution repository from the collaborative exercise somewhere in your home directory.
   * If you have not completed the collaborative exercise, you can try doing the same with the [base repository](https://github.com/MediaComem/comem-archidep-php-todo-exercise).